 How To Serve It

-- Topped with whipped cream and drizzled with dairy-free caramel sauce
+- Topped with whipped cream and drizzled with dairy-free coconut milk caramel sauce.

 Video